 The queue to get to the tram going up the peak on weekends were crazy.
 I queued almost 2 hours just to get to the tram.
 You can see the queue started from the road opposite side of the entrance from the photo below.

-forced helped all the tourists to take a photo with the tram.
+The workers forced helped all the tourists to take a photo with the tram.

 The view from the Peak is spectacular.
 Can see the whole Hong Kong island from here.
 The night view is even better.
 I reached the peak around 6:00pm and waited until 7:30pm for the sky to get dark enough for the night view.